pclus/auto-tutorial/docs/2-Examples/Jansen-Rit.md

 # Jansen-Rit

-Bifurcation diagram for the Jansen-Rit neural mass model.

-Check:

-(1) Bifurcation analysis of Jansen's neural mass model.
-Grimbert and Faugeras (2006).

-(2) Complex spatiotemporal oscillations emerge from transverse instabilities in large-scale brain networks.
-Clusella et al. (2023).
+The Jansen's, or Jansen-Rit, neural mass model was developed in the 90s to model the emergence of oscillatory activity in cortical columns.
+A detailed description of the biophysical grounds of the system, the governing equations, and their dynamics can be found in the seminal paper of Grimbert and Faugeras:

+<a id="1">[1]</a>
+F. Grimbert, O. Faugeras; Bifurcation Analysis of Jansen's Neural Mass Model.
+Neural Comput 2006; 18 (12): 3052–3068 [(link)](https://doi.org/10.1162/neco.2006.18.12.3052)

-These are commands for the Python interface of auto-07p.
+Here we provide the necessary files and a steb-by-steb commands for the Python interface of auto-07p to generate the bifurcation diagram of the system.

-## Provide files:
+## Provided files:

-* jrnmm.f90 :  Encodes the system equations, the corresponding Jacobian, and a function to save maxima and minima of limit-cycles.
+* `jrnmm.f90`:  Encodes the system equations, the corresponding Jacobian, and a function to save maxima and minima of limit-cycles in the system variable $y=y_1-y_2$. [(download it here)](https://github.com/pclus/auto-tutorial/blob/main/src/Jansen/jrnmm.f90)
-* c.jrnmm : constants of auto-07p.
+* `c.jrnmm`: constants of auto-07p. [(download it here)](https://github.com/pclus/auto-tutorial/blob/main/src/Jansen/c.jrnmm)
-* jrnmm.py: code in python/auto-07p to run the bifurcation diagram.

 ## Tutorial:

-Initializing and finding the fixed points as a function of the parameter p.
-Thanks to our functions GETUY_MIN and GETUY_MAX defined in the jrnmm.f90 file, auto returns the values of 'y' as defined in (1).
+We start by obtaining the fixed points as a function of the parameter $p$.
+Thanks to the functions `GETUY_MIN` and `GETUY_MAX` defined in the `jrnmm.f90` file, auto-07p returns the values of 'y' as defined in [1].

 ```
 # Use Euler integrator up to steady state to initialize the diagram
 init=run('jrnmm',IPS=-2,NMX=100000,PAR={'p':-100.0}) # Start from p = -100.
 ic=init(201)
 # Continue along p, up to p = 500, to uncover the bifurcations (2 saddle-node and 3 Hopf)
-fp=run(ic,IPS=1,NMX=10000,ISW=1,ICP=[1],UZSTOP={'p' : 500.0}
+fp=run(ic,IPS=1,NMX=10000,ISW=1,ICP=['p'],UZSTOP={'p' : 500.0})
 ```

-)
-Notice that we are using ISW = 1: which means that we are carrying a one-dimensional bifurcation exploration.
+Notice that we are using `ISW = 1`,  which means that we are carrying a one-dimensional bifurcation exploration.
+Also, we set our continuation parameter to be $p$ with
-ICP[1]: this command sets the continuation parameter to '1' (which is p according to c.jrnmm).
+ `ICP=['p']` (this would be equivalent to set `ICP=[1]`).
-Check that we can access the content of fp by typing:
+Check that we can access the content of `fp` by typing:
 ```
 print(fp)
  BR    PT  TY  LAB       p          L2-NORM          y0            y1            y2            y3            y4            y5